jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 * Now, in the :guilabel:`Data Views` window, expand the :guilabel:`Map #1` list, so that you can see the individual layers.
 Select
   *hires_berlin.bsq* and drag the layer into :guilabel:`Map #2` (you can drag them directly into the map views or the respective menu item under :guilabel:`Data Views`).
-  You can remove *library_berlin.sli* and *landcover_berlin_polygon.shp*, since they are not needed here.
-Right-click on the layer in the Data Views panel and select *Remove Layer*.
+  You can remove :file:`library_berlin.sli` and :file:`landcover_berlin_polygon.shp`, since they are not needed here.
+Right-click on the layer in the Data Views panel and select :guilabel:`Remove Layer`.
 * In the next step we link both map views, so that zoom and center are synchronized between both.
 Go to :menuselection:`View --> Set Map Linking` and select |linkscalecenter| :superscript:`Link map scale and center`.
 * Move the map (using |pan| or holding mouse wheel) and see how both map views are synchronized.